jpomian/veriflex/README.md

-*Please note that the local blockchain is for testing purposes only.
+*Please note that the local/Sepolia testnet blockchain is for testing purposes only.
 Always ensure that you're connected to the correct network before making any transactions.*